awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 **AWS Config rule:** [https://docs.aws.amazon.com/config/latest/developerguide/ecs-task-definition-user-for-host-mode-check.html](https://docs.aws.amazon.com/config/latest/developerguide/ecs-task-definition-user-for-host-mode-check.html)

-**Parameters:** None
+**Parameters:**
++ `SkipInactiveTaskDefinitions`: `true`

-This control checks whether an Amazon ECS task definition that has host networking mode also has `privileged` or `user` container definitions\.
+This control checks whether an active Amazon ECS task definition that has host networking mode also has `privileged` or `user` container definitions\.
 The control fails for task definitions that have host network mode and container definitions where `privileged=false` or is empty and `user=root` or is empty\.

 If a task definition has elevated privileges, it is because the customer has specifically opted in to that configuration\.
 This control checks for unexpected privilege escalation when a task definition has host networking enabled but the customer has not opted in to elevated privileges\.